randcode-generator/RobotND-Build_My_World/README.md

 # RobotND - Build My World

+This is the first project for the Udacity [Robotics Software Engineer](https://www.udacity.com/course/robotics-software-engineer--nd209) course.
 The objective of this project is to build an office with robots in Gazabo

 ![screenshot](images/image.png)